mattoverby/OPDC/README.md

 - Verify there are no missing entries and no files are corrupted
 - A catalog.json that stores the file name and properly formatted author names and titles
 - READMEs in each folder with nice links and categories (winners, etc...) created from above catalog.json
-- Latex script to create printable book using above catalog.json